Econ 101 - Microeconomics » Winter 2022 » iVAT Chapter 1

 When quantity supplied is greater than quantity demanded

-prices have a tendency to fall
+A. prices have a tendency to fall

-not enough information to answer
+B. not enough information to answer

-prices are constant
+D. prices are in equilibrium

-prices are in equilibrium
+E. prices are constant

 Need help with your exam preparation?